inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Before the new system will be implemented everything should be _planned_ here in the wiki first!

-## Inexor's 3D visual scripting system: Inexor INTENT
+## Implementing a 3D visual scripting enviroment

 ![error: image not found!](https://raw.githubusercontent.com/inexorgame/artwork/master/intent/Intent_rendered_512px.png)